 cursor

-- a part of any of several scientific instruments that moves back and forth to indicate a position
+- A part of any of several scientific or measuring instruments that moves back and forth to indicate a position.

-- (graphical user interface) a moving icon or other representation of the position of the pointing device
+- (GUI) A moving icon or other representation, usually called a pointer, of the position of the pointing device.

-- (graphical user interface) an indicator, often a blinking line or bar, indicating where the next insertion or other edit will take place
+- (computing) An indicator, often a blinking line or bar and sometimes called a caret, indicating where the next insertion or other edit will take place.

 - French: curseur